stefanache/p2p_webrtc_handshake/README.md

 So in this case you can remotely-chating beetwen "you-remote from github" with "you-local from your PC/Laptop/Computer".

-For that close the browser if have something opened and then:
+For that close the browser if have something opened(in Browser) which running in the past and then:

    a. you: download this repository into your desktop